agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/ApplicationsApi.md

 <a id="upsertapplication"></a>
 # **UpsertApplication**
-> Application UpsertApplication (ApplicationData1 applicationData1)
+> Application1 UpsertApplication (ApplicationData1 applicationData1)

 Use the `ApplicationData` object resource to insert or update (Upsert) `Application` using `Id, Name, ExternalId, ApplicationKey` field(s) value.